Learning Aligned Stability in Neural ODEs Reconciling Accuracy with Robustness

 \section{Introduction}

-\IEEEPARstart{R}{ecent} advances in machine learning, particularly deep neural networks (DNNs), have achieved remarkable success in various fields such as computer vision \cite{9578267,9578140}, natural language processing \cite{devlin-etal-2019-bert}, and robotics \cite{10.1145/3567591}.
-However, DNNs are vulnerable to adversarial attacks (i.e., maliciously crafted input perturbations inducing erroneous predictions), which severely hinders their real-world deployment \cite{9880450,Pang*2020Mixup}.
-This vulnerability raises significant risks in safety-critical applications \cite{10530438,8611298}.
+\IEEEPARstart{R}{ecent} advances in machine learning, particularly deep neural networks (DNNs), have achieved remarkable success in fields such as computer vision \cite{11018619}, natural language processing \cite{10905032}, and robotics \cite{10363393}.
+However, the reliability of DNNs is challenged by their sensitivity to various input perturbations, including both adversarial attacks (maliciously crafted perturbations) and random noise corruptions, which can induce erroneous predictions and severely hinder deployment in safety-critical applications \cite{10530438,8611298}.
 This vulnerability raises an urgent need for architectures with enhanced robustness against perturbed inputs.

-Neural Ordinary Differential Equations simulate continuous dynamic characteristics via neural networks, demonstrating inherent robustness advantages over discrete architectures \cite{NEURIPS2018_69386f6b,9157003}.
-Consequently, significant efforts have developed some interesting properties in Neural ODEs for defense against adversarial attacks.
+Neural ODEs, which model continuous-time dynamics, have demonstrated inherent robustness advantages over discrete-depth networks \cite{NEURIPS2018_69386f6b,9157003}.
+Consequently, significant research has explored their properties for robust learning and defense.
 For instance, Carrara et al. \cite{9035109} developed error tolerance tuning in ODE solvers; Yan et al. \cite{YAN2020On} proposed TisODE by leveraging non-intersecting integral curves; and Cui et al. \cite{CUI2023576} designed the half-Swish activation function for Neural ODEs.
-Despite empirical improvements, these heuristic improvements lack formal robustness guarantees.
-To provide rigorous robustness certification, control-theoretic Lyapunov stability \cite{LYAPUNOV01031992} has emerged as a critical framework.
-It works by certifying stabilization conditions to ensure the system converges to a stable equilibrium from any state within a region-of-attraction (RoA).
+Despite empirical improvements, these heuristic approaches lack formal robustness guarantees.
+Lyapunov stability from control theory has emerged as a critical framework for robustness certification.
+It works by certifying stabilization conditions to ensure the system converges to a stable equilibrium from any state within a region of attraction (RoA).